christiandudel/EDSD2020/Exercises/README.md

 ## 3rd session

 Load the 'birthwt' data set from the MASS package and create a bar plot of the absolute frequencies of the ethnicity variable ('race').
-To do so, you can use ggplot and the 'geom_bar()' function.
+To do so, you can use ggplot2 and the 'geom_bar()' function.
 To learn more about bar plots with ggplot2 and how to costumize them you can consult chapter 3 in the Wickham/Grolemund book and chapter 4 in the book by Healy.

 ## 4th session